Back to Tools

 Paper/Spigot Server Logs

 Paper and Spigot servers run Bukkit plugins.
 Plugin errors usually show which plugin caused the issue.
 Look for [PluginName] prefixes to identify the source.
+Learn more about Paper and Spigot servers.

 • Plugin enable errors: Check plugin dependencies